AstarNetwork/astar-docs/docs/builder-guides/astar_features/use_remix.md

-# How to use Remix IDE to deploy an on-chain storage contract on Astar EVM
+# How to use Remix IDE to deploy an on-chain storage contract on Shibuya

 ## TL;DR

 Remix is a powerful open-source toolset for developing, deploying, debugging, and testing EVM-compatible smart contracts.
-Remix IDE is part of the Remix Project, which includes the Remix Plugin Engine and Remix Libraries: low-level tools for wider use.
+Remix IDE is part of the Remix Project, which includes the Remix Plugin Engine and Remix Libraries.
+These are low-level tools for wider use.

-Since Astar Network is a multi-VM smart contract hub, we support both WASM and EVM, which means you can use Ethereum dev tools, including Remix, to interact with Astar EVM’s API directly and deploy Solidity-based smart contracts on Astar EVM.
+Since Astar Network is a multi-VM network, we support both Wasm and EVM smart contracts.
+You can use Ethereum tooling, including Remix, to directly interact with Astar EVM’s API and deploy Solidity smart contracts on Astar.

-In this cookbook, we will guide you on creating a Solidity-based on-chain storage smart contract with Remix Online IDE, compiling and deploying the contract to the Shibuya testnet, and how interacting with the contract to write the value on our blockchain and retrieve the value.
+In this cookbook, we will guide you through:

+- Creating a Solidity-based on-chain storage smart contract with Remix Online IDE.
+- Compiling and deploying the contract to the Shibuya testnet.
+- Interacting with the contract to write the value on our blockchain and retrieve the value.

 ---

 ## What is Astar EVM?

-As a multi-VM smart contract hub, Astar Network supports both WASM and EVM, which means Solidity smart contracts and WASM-based smart contracts can be deployed on Astar Network.
+Astar Network supports both Wasm and EVM virtual machines, which means both Solidity and WASM-based smart contracts can be deployed on Astar Network.

-And Solidity developers can directly use Ethereum dev tools, including Hardhat, Remix, MetaMask, to directly interact with Astar EVM’s API and deploy Solidity smart contracts on Astar EVM.
+Solidity developers can use Ethereum dev tools, including Hardhat, Remix, and MetaMask, to directly interact with Astar EVM’s API and deploy Solidity smart contracts on Astar EVM.

-## What is Remix?

-Remix is a powerful open-source toolset for developing, deploying, debugging, and testing EVM-compatible smart contracts.
-Remix IDE is part of the Remix Project, which includes the Remix Plugin Engine and Remix Libraries: low-level tools for wider use.
+In this guide we will use Shibuya Network, the testnet for Astar and Shiden.

 ---